AndyBeattie/AndyBeattie/README.md

 - 💞️ I’m looking to collaborate on Anything
 - 📫 How to reach me muonsales@gmail.com

-I am currently building my own test project for the new Playdate handheld gaming console.
+I am currently building my own test projects for the new Playdate handheld gaming console.

 <!---
 AndyBeattie/AndyBeattie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.